Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Abstract

 \section{Abstract}

-Dynamic matching markets are an ubiquitous object of study with applications in health, labor, or dating.
-There exists a rich literature on the formal modeling of such markets.
-Typically, these models consist of an arrival procedure, governing when and which agents enter the market, and a sojourn period of agents during which they may leave the market matched with another present agent, or after which they leave the market unmatched.
-One important focus lies on the design of mechanisms for the matching process aiming at maximizing the quality of the produced matchings or at minimizing waiting costs.

-We study a dynamic matching procedure where homogeneous agents arrive at random according to a Poisson process and form edges at random yielding a sparse market.
-Agents leave according to a certain departure distribution and may leave early by forming a pair with a compatible agent.
-The objective is to maximize the number of matched agents.
-Our main result is to show that a mild guarantee on the maximum sojourn time of agents suffices to get almost optimal performance of instantaneous matching, despite operating in a \emph{thin} market.
-This has the additional advantages of avoiding the risk of market congestion and guaranteeing short waiting times.
-We develop new techniques for proving our results going beyond commonly adopted methods for Markov processes.
+We study a dynamic matching setting where homogeneous agents arrive at random according to a Poisson process and randomly form edges yielding a sparse market.
+Agents stay in the market according to a certain \distname and wait to be matched with a compatible agent by a matching algorithm.
+When their maximum \dtimename is reached, they perish unmatched.
+The primary objective is to maximize the number of matched agents.
+Our main result is to show that a uniformly guaranteed \dtimename suffices to get almost optimal performance of instantaneous matching.
+Interestingly, this matching policy essentially keeps as few agents in the market as possible.
+Hence, in contrast to the common paradigm that market thickness is the crucial property for obtaining strong matching performance, we show that the agents' sojourn behavior can be an equally powerful factor.
+In addition, instantaneous matching is close to optimal with respect to minimizing waiting time.
+We develop new techniques for proving our results going beyond commonly adopted methods for Markov processes.\\ {\bf Keywords:} \texttt{Market design}, \texttt{matching markets}, \texttt{dynamic matching}